 To give you some context, the events I mention below were all happening within 16km/10 miles from Moulin de la Roche, if not in the actual village of Auvers-le-Hamon.

 Towards the end of November 1792, the town of Sable was threatened by a band of armed militia who arrived from Le Mans and after forcing the local council to fix a maximum grain price at well below its real value, they then proceeded to impose their own ‘tax’ on the sale of wheat in the town, making off with many sacks of this precious commodity.
 The people of Sablé fought back with three canon and assorted hand weapons and called for help from the nearby town of La Flèche.
 They managed to repel the militia who turned tail, leaving behind sacks of wheat and the prisoners they had taken.
 But in their retreat they attacked and looted outlying villages.
-The church bells were rung in neighbouring villages, including Auvers-le-Hamon and that night Auvers sent all its able-bodied men, which would certainly have included René M and René P, together with those from other villages (1200 men in all!) to the aid of their neighbours in Brûlon and Loué, a few kilometres away.
+The church bells were rung in neighbouring villages, including Auvers-le-Hamon and that night Auvers sent all its able-bodied men, which would certainly have included René and his eldest sons, together with those from other villages (1200 men in all!) to the aid of their neighbours in Brûlon and Loué, a few kilometres away.
 The militia from Le Mans were ‘persuaded’ to return to Le Mans and the grateful villagers of Brûlon and Loué shared what little bread they had with their rescuers and ‘celebrated with dances’.

 But things were to get worse.
 Anyone who was suspected as having noble connections or even an education, were accused of Royalism and denounced.
 The lawyers and respected doctors and other professionals on Sablé’s town council were forced to flee and their places taken over by ‘hommes violents et d’action’.